smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Main Menu/index.md

 !!!

 ## Setting a Menu Style
 Core v6.0+ supports displaying menu items as tiles or as a list depending on OEM.
 To see if the display supports menu tiles check @![iOS] `self.sdlManager.systemCapabilityManager.defaultMainWindowCapability'`s `menuLayoutsAvailable` !@@![android,javaEE,javaSE] `//ToDo - add info`!@ property.
-To set a menu layout please set the `screenManager's`  `menuConfiguration` property.
+To set a menu layout please set the `screenManager`s  `menuConfiguration` property.
 The default layout is `list` if none is set.

 !!!
 Note
 If `menuConfiguration` is set after a menu already exists, sub-menu layouts will not be updated.
 A new menu will have to be set to see the new sub-menu layout.